 Working with hazardous substances

 Do you produce hazardous substances in your company?
-Or do your employees work with products containing these (such as paint, glue, ink, or detergents)?
-You have to protect them and take measures.
-This is also the case if there are dangerous emissions in the workplace (such as diesel engine emissions, smoke, or quartz dust).
-If you work with hazardous substances, do the Safety Data Sheet (SDS) check to make sure your supplier has complied with safety regulations.
+Or do your employees work with products containing hazardouw substances (such as paint, glue, ink, or detergents)?
+Are there dangerous emissions in the workplace (such as diesel engine emissions, smoke, or quartz dust)?
+You have to protect your employees when they work with hazardous substances.
+You can also do the Safety Data Sheet (SDS) check to make sure a supplier of hazardous substances has complied with safety regulations.

 Working from home and flexible working hours